-Figure 5: Displaying windfarms according to BAN selection

-Filter: On the top of the main area are the filters which allows user to filter the map according to sub region, country, status and type.
+Filters: On the top of the main area are the filters which allows user to filter the map according to sub region, country, status and type.
 The bar chart also updates accordingly.
-Figure 6 is the representation of the filters. - Sub-region: This filter allows the user to filter the map by sub-region. - Country: This filter allows the user to update the visualization by country -Status: This filter allows the user to update the visualization by status (operating, future or retired). -Type: This filter allows the user to update the visualization by type (onshore or offshore).
+Figure 6 depicts these filters.

+Sub-region: This filter allows the user to filter the map by sub-region.

+Country: This filter allows the user to update the visualization by country.

+Status: This filter allows the user to update the visualization by status (operating, future or retired).

+Type: This filter allows the user to update the visualization by type (onshore or offshore).